Diretores francesesby mcottoni-2 | created - 23 Mar 2015 | updated - 06 May 2015 | Public

 52. Leos Carax

 Leos Carax made several short films and also wrote film criticism, then at the age of 24 years made a very strong first feature Boy Meets Girl (1984).
 The film played at the 1984 Cannes film festival and was a critical triumph.
 It paved the way for Carax's second feature Mauvais Sang (1986) (Bad ...

 Born in 1960 in Antibes (in the South of France), Christophe Gans became crazy about movies at an early stage.
 As a teenager, he made a lot of samurai and kung fu super-8 films with his friends.
 At the end of the seventies, he founded the fanzine "Rhesus Zero" about B-movies.
 In 1980, he studied at...

 Director | La virgen de los sicarios

 Barbet Schroeder was born on August 26, 1941 in Tehran, Iran.
-He is a director and producer, known for La virgen de los sicarios (2000), Murder by Numbers (2002) and Single White Female (1992).
-He is married to Bulle Ogier.
+He is a director and producer, known for Our Lady of the Assassins (2000), Single White Female (1992) and Murder by Numbers (2002).
+He has been married to Bulle Ogier since April 1991.